bioart/bioart.space/README.md

 Create a new file in any of these folders to get started.

+#### Example: Classses

+One thing you might want to do is create pages for various classes taught in the BioArt lab.
+I've started it off by creating a page with a list of classes in `/_posts/classes.md`, and a class page in `/_posts/classes/intro.md`.

+You can imagine how this page-creation model can be adapted to other situations as well.

 ### Adding To The Navigation Bar

 The links in the navigation bar are generated from data within [_config.yml](https://github.com/bioart/bioart.space/blob/master/_config.yml#L34).
 You can edit it from prose.io.